 Washington Program Helps Mentally Ill Inmates Seek Recovery

 The National Alliance of Mental Illness Tri Cities in Washington is scheduled to host a discussion about their “Lourdes Prosecutorial Diversion” program.
 The program provides another option for law enforcement officers in dealing with low-level, non-violent offenders with symptoms of mental illness.
 It has been in effect for three years, and it identifies inmates with behavioral health conditions in Benton and Franklin County Jails, particularly where competence issues arise.
 The vast majority of those with mental health issues are less likely than anyone else to be violent, criminal, or dangerous.
-According to a study of crimes committed by those with a mental illness that was published by the American Psychological Association, only 7.5% were directly related to symptoms of a mental disorder.
+According to a study published by American Psychological Association of Crimes committed by those with a mental illness, only 7.5% were directly related to symptoms of a mental disorder.
 People with mental illnesses are not inherently prone to crime, but for those who have persistent illnesses that are chronic and have reoccurring flare ups that impact their judgement, they may do things they normally would not, such as shoplifting or trespassing.

 Jail is not a place conducive to mental health treatment.
 The program is in effect to engage these patients with treatment so they can return to a functioning and coherent state.
 Upon completion of the program, which can span from six months to a year, the inmate’s charges will be dropped if they are low level crimes.
 The inmate will also receive resources such as housing and medical treatment.

 A large majority of these inmates are charged for trespassing.
 Adriana Mercado, the Care Coordinator for the program, states that trespassing is very common because these individuals are symptomatic, or they haven’t been on the proper medications.
 “It’s really rewarding to get somebody into a home and see that change of behavior” as 50 inmates have successfully finished the program.
 According to Mercado, the recurrence rate has dropped substantially among these inmates.